 Note, I worked in the industry (versus an accounting firm) and got 2.5 weeks off excluding the 3 days for the exam.
 I had access to what was provided by CPA and Densmore.

-Disclaimer: I worked with Densmore Consulting Inc and got access to their CFE prep with marking (which I will provide a full review later).
+Disclaimer: I worked with Densmore Consulting Inc and got access to their CFE prep with marking (full review here).

 You Have to Be Aware of The Mental Challenges That Come With CFE Prep